Reuse scripts in Postman

 You can learn how to document JavaScript functions in your packages.

-If your package only includes lines of JavaScript code or instances of the pm object, and no functions or objects that you want to call, you don't need to export anything.
+If your package only includes JavaScript code or pm object instances, and no callable functions or objects, you don't need to export anything.

 The following example is a package named postman_logger: